WilhelmvonArndt/NYC-hs-data-analysis/README.md

 ![](graphs/9.png)

 Upon analyzing the results, it becomes apparent that the significance of 'reading scores exceed' is greater than initially anticipated.
 Furthermore, the importance of 'trust' is confirmed as a significant factor.
 Additionally, an intriguing interaction effect emerges between 'collaborative teachers' and 'trust'.
 Based on these findings, it can be concluded that there is indeed a relationship between student perception and the measured variables.
 Although the strength of this relationship may not be as pronounced as the importance of reading scores, it is evident that perception does play a significant role.
-Code for this can be found in section IV of the appendix.
+Code for this can be found in section III of the appendix.